- General Information

-The GED® Administrator™ is able to grant an exemption for an 18 year old to write the GED® tests if the individual has been out of school for at least one year and the individual’s peer group has finished regular high school.
+The GED® Administrator™ is able to grant an exemption for an 18 year old to write the GED® tests if the individual has been out of school for at least six months after the individual’s peer group has finished regular high school.
 An individual can request an age waiver by completing the GED Age Waiver Form.

 The GED testing program consist of five tests in the areas of language arts – writing, social studies, science, language arts – reading, and mathematics.
 The questions range in difficulty from easy to hard, and cover a wide range of subjects.
 The five tests take about 7.5 hours to complete and are usually written on a Friday evening and Saturday outside St. John’s.
 In the city of St. John’s and surrounding areas the tests are scheduled weekdays, usually Wednesday and Thursday once a month, in the metro region.